(You are here.)

 name and observed several Aerodrome flights before he was found out.

-As luck would have it, he witnessed a flight in which the A-frames
+As luck would have it, he witnessed a flight in which the rear A-frame

-that supported the wing rigging were swapped out for the original
+that supported the wing rigging were swapped out for something

-guy posts.
+guy post.
 The back wings collapsed in flight, just as they had

 during a launch attempt in 1903.
 The photographs he took were